The Nervous System

 Signals (stimuli) may from from the external environment, from other parts of the orgnaism or from within the cells (internal environment).
 For example, stimuli may be physical things such as light, heat, pressure, or they may be chemical things such as hormones, neurotransmitters etc.

 There are millions of internal and external receptors which allow an organism to respond to stimuli.
-The main types of receptors which you need to know are;
+The types of receptors which you need to know are;

 How do internal and external receptors work?